almoloo/plutus/README.md

 - The smart contract is ownable.
 - The owner can set a fee percentage for each donation received.

+## Technologies used
+1. NextJS
+2. Solidity
+3. Covalent Unified API to get smart contract events and show "New Users" and "Latest Transactions" on the dashboard

 ## Getting Started

 First, run the development server: